Cyrus Jirongo: 2007–2012: Parliamentary return

-2013 Presidential Run
+2013 Presidential run

 Jirongo declared an interest in running for the Kenya Presidential seat in the 2013 Kenyan Presidential election.
 He eventually opted to run for the Kakamega County Senate seat and support the right Hon.
 Raila Odinga's bid for the presidency.
 He lost the bid to Dr. Bonny Khalwale.

 2017 general elections

 In the 2017 Kenyan general elections Jirongo vied for the presidency under the United Democratic Party.
-He garnered approximately 11,000 votes which were 0.07% of the total votes in the elections.
+He garnered 11,282 votes (approximately 0.07% of all cast) in August and only 3,832 in the October repeat election after the annulment of the first vote.

 2022 general elections

 The United Democratic Party contested the 2022 Kenyan general election as part of Azimio La Umoja, and elected two MPs.
-Jirongo congratulated William Ruto on his victory.